Commensurability of lattices in right-angled buildings: Hyperplanes and separable subgroups

 \section{Hyperplanes and separable subgroups}

-In this section we recall the notion of hyperplane in a CAT(0) cube complex, cast in terms of parallelism of edges, and we analyze the hyperplanes in $\Delta$.
+In this section we recall the notion of hyperplanes in a CAT(0) cube complex, cast in terms of parallelism of edges, and we analyze the hyperplanes in $\Delta$.
 We also recall the notion of a separable subgroup, and we relate a certain separability condition involving level-equivalence classes -- which we will need in later sections -- to a separability condition involving hyperplanes.
 Finally, we recall the notion of a group acting specially on a CAT(0) cube complex, and prove that $\G$ is a virtually special lattice in $\Aut(\Delta)$ -- from which we deduce the ``only if'' direction in Theorem \ref{thm:Delta}.

 \begin{defn}(Parallelism and hyperplanes)\\ Two edges in a cube complex $X$ are \emph{elementary parallel} if they appear as opposite edges in some 2-cube. \emph{Parallelism} on edges of $X$ is the equivalence relation generated by elementary parallelism.
-For each edge $e$ there is a subspace $H(e)$ of $X$ called a \emph{hyperplane}, and we say that $e$ is \emph{dual} to $H(e)$.
-Geometrically, the midcubes in $X$ glue together in a natural way to form their own cube complex, and a hyperplane is a component of this cube complex, with $H(e)$ being the hyperplane containing the midpoint of $e$.
-We refer to \cite{WiseRiches} for the precise definition of hyperplane, but the important fact for us is that two edges are parallel if and only if they are dual to the same hyperplane.
+For each edge $e$, we define the \emph{hyperplane} $H(e)$ to be the union of all midcubes in $X$ that intersect edges parallel to $e$.
+We say that $e$ is \emph{dual} to $H(e)$.
+We refer to \cite{WiseRiches} for more facts about hyperplanes.
+The important fact for us is that two edges are parallel if and only if they are dual to the same hyperplane.
 Also note that $H(ge)=gH(e)$ for $e$ an edge and $g\in\Aut(X)$.

 It will be natural in several of our arguments to consider \emph{oriented edges} (i.e. edges that come with an ordering of their vertices), and we will think of each oriented edge as pointing from an initial vertex to a terminal vertex.
 There is also a notion of parallelism for oriented edges.
 We say that two oriented edges in a cube complex $X$ are \emph{elementary parallel} if they appear as opposite edges that point in the same direction in some 2-cube. \emph{Parallelism} on oriented edges of $X$ is the equivalence relation generated by elementary parallelism. \end{defn}